When should I eat?

 Logic would have that if you're consuming calories/carbs in the evening, and then sitting or sleeping, then you're not doing anything with them.
 They're just sitting there, not being burned, and being shuffled straight into your fat stores.

 And some studies even back that up (study) showing that our body finds it more comfortable to burn carbs in the morning, and fat in the evening.

 Then the opposite became popular.

 Eating carbs at night and limiting them in the morning was the new trend of eating.
 And for a good reason, studies showed that eating carbs at night led to fat-loss (study).

 So which one is correct and does it make a difference for building muscle?

-If you're like most modern-day folks, then this is where you've no doubt have your fair share of carbs in the morning.
+If you're like most modern-day folks, then the morning is where you get your fair of share of carbs in.

 Be that in the form of cereal, toast or even waffles.